saurontech/Advantech-LinuxTSU-manifest/readme.md

 fi

 ```
-This following commands will slightly differe between Debian 12 and Ubuntu 24.04; therefore, we seperate the instuctions into two subsections.
+The following commands will slightly differe between Debian 12 and Ubuntu 24.04; therefore, we seperate the instuctions into two subsections.
-Follow the instructions based on your target distro.
+Choose the instructions based on your target distro.
+The "deb" files mentioned below could be found in "yocto/build/tmp/deploy/deb/all/".
 ### Debian 12
 ```console
 foo@bar:~/work$ sudo debootstrap --arch arm64 bookworm my_rootfs http://deb.debian.org/debian